-The assessment of ground borne noise and vibration due to Metro operations has been comprehensively studied in the EES.
-Apart from the issues described above, the results would appear to indicate that compliance with the nominated criteria can ultimately be achieved for both vibration and ground borne noise following the application of appropriate mitigation treatments.
-For the reasons stated above, we are concerned that the NVIA limits the grade of track bed isolation to portions of the alignment and recommend that very high performance track bed isolation (Floating track slab) be used throughout the entire tunnel length, except through parkland or non sensitive areas.
+The assessment of ground borne noise and vibration due to operation has been comprehensively studied in the EES.
+Apart from the issues described above, the results would appear to indicate that compliance with the nominated criteria can be achieved for both vibration and ground borne noise following the application of appropriate mitigation treatments.
+For the reasons stated above, we are concerned that the NVIA limits the track bed isolation to only portions of the tunnel and recommends that very high performance track bed isolation (Floating track slab) be used throughout the entire tunnel length, except through parkland or non sesnistive areas.